Matrixyl

 Verification standard.

-Every Nexus Laboratory batch ships with a Certificate of Analysis documenting HPLC purity (target ≥98%), mass spectrometry identity (expected versus observed mass), and endotoxin screening — verified by third-party laboratory testing and publicly archived.
+Independently verified Nexus Laboratory batches ship with a Certificate of Analysis documenting HPLC purity (target ≥98%), mass spectrometry identity (expected versus observed mass), and endotoxin context where applicable — verified by independent third-party laboratories and publicly archived; lots awaiting final documentation are labeled certificate pending instead of showing assay values.
 Review Nexus lab verification.

 The chemistry.